bmc/bmc.github.com/README.md

-Source for Brian M. Clapper's main GitHub page.
+Source for <http://bmc.github.com/>, a.k.a., <http://software.clapper.org/>